MCBU-Veri-Toplulugu/Veri-Earthquake-Visualization/README.md

 This is a simple demo application to visualize earthquake data in real-time.
 It consists of two Python scripts:
 - earthquake.py: This script scrapes earthquake data from the Turkish Disaster and Emergency Management Authority (AFAD) website, stores it in a CSV file, and runs in an infinite loop, continuously checking for new data every 5 minutes.
 - earthquakevis.py: This script reads the CSV file created by earthquake.py, extracts the location data and displays a heatmap on a Flask web app using the Folium library.
+- If you want to capture live data and view it at the same time, run it at the same time.
 ## Requirements

 - Python 3.7 or higher